beacon-biosignals/StableHashTraits.jl/README.md

 ### `StructType.ArrayType`

+`ArrayType` is used when hashing a sequence of values.

 To hash the value, each element of an array type is hashed using `iterate`.
 If the object `isa AbstractArray`, the `size(x)` of the object is also hashed.

 If [`StableHashTraits.is_ordered`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.is_ordered) returns `false` the elements are first `sort`ed according to [`StableHashTraits.hash_sort_by`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.hash_sort_by).

-To hash the type, the string `"StructTypes.ArrayTYpe"` is hashed (meaning that the kind of array won't matter to the hash value), and the type of the `elype` is hashed, according to its `StructType`.
+To hash the type, the string `"StructTypes.ArrayType"` is hashed (meaning that the kind of array won't matter to the hash value), and the type of the `elype` is hashed, according to its `StructType`.
 If the type `<: AbstractArray`, the `ndims(T)` is hashed.

 ### `StructTypes.DictType`